Planning New Photos

 As a top-notch institution, we follow standard safety practices, which carry through to photos and videos.

-Thousands of WashU photos are available for use, and third-party stock photos can work in a pinch.
+Thousands of WashU Medicine photos are available for use, and third-party stock photos can work in a pinch.

 Vendor Guide: Photos